nuvulanaresh/Elevator/README.md

 # Elevator
-This program takes multiple floor travel requests and creates an Elevator Move Plan (either UP or DOWN).
-The number of floors for the elevator to travel are customizable
+This program takes multiple floor travel requestsfrom input and creates an Elevator Move Plan (either UP or DOWN).
+The number of floors for the elevator to travel are customizable The program can be instantiated from the elevator object created from Elevator class.
+Each floor travel going up will be indicated by "UP_1" and floor travel going down with "DOWN_1".
+Please type "-1" to close the door or end the input process for the program

 Here is the sample code ouptut

 Welcome to the Elevator!!